-The incumbent must have the ability to independently triage situations and recognize when to refer to specialist advisors or counsellors, with appropriate understanding of their own professional scope and liability.
+The incumbent must have the ability to independently triage situations and recognize when to refer to the Learning Strategist, AES Counsellor, Faculty, Program Coordinators, or other resources, with appropriate understanding of their own professional scope and liability.

 What rules, procedures, past practices or guidelines are available to guide the incumbent?